shephertz/AppWarpCocos2DX/README.md

 * Edit proj.android\jni\Android.mk file

-Add AppWarp source c and cpp files so that they are built.
-For example something like this
+Add AppWarp source c and cpp files so that they can also be built.
+After adding the AppWarp source files, your android.mk file should be as follows:

 ```
 LOCAL_SRC_FILES := hellocpp/main.cpp \